EU's Juncker says did not mean to offend May

 Juncker, captured by cameras at an EU summit earlier on Friday during an apparently heated exchange with May, said she was “kissing him” after he clarified his comments to her.

-“We sympathize with Mrs May,” Juncker told a news conference.
+“We sympathise with Mrs May,” Juncker told a news conference.
 “I have the highest respect for the British PM.”

 Reporting by Gabriela Baczynska, Jan Strupczewski; editing by John Stonestreet